 - 1. He will in any case, before each bout, ensure that the guarantee label is present on the clothing, the blade and the mask of each fencer, and that the insulation of the wires inside the guard and the pressure of the spring in the point of foils and épées conforms with the Rules.
-Checking the insulation of the wires and the pressure of the spring will be repeated each time a weapon is changed.
-In all three weapons, he will check that the fencer is not equipped with electronic communication equipment which would allow a person off the strip to communicate with the fencer during the bout. - 2.
+Checking the insulation of the wires and the pressure of the spring will be repeated each time a weapon is changed. - 2.
 He makes use of a weight to check the weapon, cf. m.11.3, m.19.3, m.42.2.d. - 3.
-In épée he will check the total travel and the residual travel of the pointe d'arrêt: - He will check the total travel by inserting a gauge measuring 1.5 mm between the barrel of the pointe d'arrêt and the tip.
-This gauge, provided by the Organizing Committee, may have a tolerance of $\pm$ 0.05 mm, i.e., from 1.45 mm to 1.55 mm. - He will check the residual travel by inserting a gauge measuring 0.5 mm between the barrel of the pointe d'arrêt and the tip.
-The apparatus should not register when the point is depressed.
-This gauge, provided by the Organizing Committee, may have a tolerance of ± 0.05 mm, i.e., from 0.45 mm to 0.55 mm.
+In épée he will check the total travel and the residual travel of the pointe d'arrêt: - He will check the total travel by inserting a gauge measuring 1.5 mm between the barrel of the pointe d'arrêt and the tip. - He will check the residual travel by inserting a gauge measuring 0.5 mm between the barrel of the pointe d'arrêt and the tip.
+The apparatus should not register when the point is depressed. cf. m.19.4.a, b, m.42.e